Take the Whole Crew

 The heart of the resort sits in an elongated geological bowl – The Kettle – with the Massanutten Mountain ridgeline rising on one side and First Mountain on the other, providing a naturally gorgeous view in all directions.

-Four outdoor pools dot the resort for seasonal enjoyment, while two indoor pools and an indoor waterpark entertain visitors throughout the year.
-The waterpark offers active play areas (think slides and a wave simulator), passive areas (a lazy river and all-ages hot tub) and dry hangouts (including eateries and a gaming arcade), so the entire family can hang out together.
+Several outdoor pools and an outdoor waterpark dot the resort for seasonal enjoyment, while indoor pools and an indoor waterpark entertains visitors throughout the year.
+The waterparks offer active play areas (think slides and a wave simulator), passive areas (a lazy river and all-ages hot tub) and dry hangouts (including eateries and a gaming arcade), so the entire family can hang out together.

 A GAME OF GOLF FOR EVERYBODY – REALLY!